StevenZhang0116/ScienceDirectWebCrawler/README.md

 Notice that the codes in each folder are more or less similar to each other.
 That is for readers' convenience to treat them as separate projects for future reference.

-I also post the interim presentation of the data extraction team to better my role and contributions to the trauma project.
-Technically, web scraping is a foundational and "trivial" work, but it could serve for grand academic research as well if being appropriately implemented.
+I also post the interim presentation of the data extraction team to better introduce my role and contributions to the trauma project.
 The final well-organized program can be found at [here](https://github.com/StevenZhang0116/crawler_release).